-Identification of those areas of governance requiring improvement and how these are being addressed.
+Identify those areas of governance requiring improvement and how these are being addressed.
+Identify:

-- Identify where there are significant gaps in governance arrangements such as where core arrangements are not operating effectively. - Significant governance failures that occurred during the year and action taken. - Areas where governance arrangements could be easier to understand and comply with. - Action plans to address these in the coming year and beyond where necessary.
+- where there are significant gaps in governance arrangements such as where core arrangements are not operating effectively, - significant governance failures that occurred during the year and action taken, - areas where governance arrangements could be easier to understand and comply with, if they are barriers to achieving the principles of good governance, - action plans to address these in the coming year and beyond where necessary.
 The AGS action plan should be meaningful but brief.
 It would be expected that more detailed implementation plans will be used to manage and monitor progress.
 Include a reference to how the action plans will be monitored.